-High Speed Rail 2 (HS2) phase 1 & 2
+High Speed Rail 2 (HS2) phase 1, 2A & 2

 The Government is developing a new national high speed rail network (HS2) connecting London to Birmingham, Leeds and Manchester, the most significant transport infrastructure project in the UK since the building of the motorways.

-Phase One (London to Birmingham)
+Phase 1 (London to Birmingham)

-Phase Two (Birmingham to Leeds and Manchester)
+Phase 2 (Birmingham and Crewe to Leeds and Manchester)